We Teach as We Were Taught

 I am a huge believer in the power of the group.
-Sure, there are naysayers and the like, but being part of a professional community means that your a surrounded by knowledge and experience.
+Sure, there are naysayers and the like, and the beginning transition while others figure out what you are doing can be bumpy, but it’ll smooth out.
+Being part of a professional community means that your a surrounded by knowledge and experience.
 Tap it.
 But don’t stop with the teacher next door.
 Get parents involved, and ask the kids.
 When you have your path clear (backward design) you will remain focused, but an openness to how you travel it tends to smooth out the bumps.

 One teacher told me she loved middle school because one kid would be playing on the slide while his friend talked about his newly grown facial hair.
 These are children, and the appropriateness of the material you teach is often tricky to peg.
 One student I had watched nothing but violent and sexual videos at home, yet was shocked when a poem contained the word “crap”.

 Regardless of what you determine is appropriate, have parents sign a general permission slip at the start of the year.

 If you know the poems, books and videos you will use, list those that are controversial, but still cover general topics and language that might arise over the year.
 Cover yourself, but it is good for the kids, too.
 Remember, your school and community are allies in doing what is best for kids.
 While you want to push them, the community tends to know things that might go too far (i.e., someone committed suicide, so “Dead Poets Society” might not be a good choice for a video).
 Knowing in September that options or alternatives are needed makes planning easy.
 When parents can support your inclusion of poetry and literature, classes are win-win for everyone involved.